MotorBottle/Blender-Cloud-Generator/README.md

 # Blender-Cloud-Generator
-This helps you generate and save models of randomly generated clouds with Blender.
+This helps you generate and save randomly generated cloud models with Blender.

 Use the .blend file.